Suggester/Documentation/sumup.md

 # Public Commands Sumup
-Suggester contains a lot of commands everyone can use, but they don't really need a whole article for each and every of them, as they are mostly basic.
+Suggester has a lot of commands that everyone can use, but they don't really need a whole article for every single one of them, as they are mostly basic.
 You'll find in this page the full list of public commands with a quick explanation of what they do.
-Commands in this list will use the default prefix (`.`), meaning if you configured a different one, you will have to replace it accordingly.
+Commands in this list will use the default prefix (`.`), which means that if you configured a different one, you will have to replace it accordingly.

 ### Commands Anyone Can Use